 - 3.3 A dense layer of trees and shrubs are located around the boundaries.
 A wide area of garden is located on the southern boundary.
 This area has been managed for many years resulting in dense shrubs.
-Planting beds are present with suppressed trees amongst them. - 3.4 A single mature Ash is located on the southern boundary overhanging the boundary whilst a mature Cherry is a feature in the South East entrance. - 3.5 The site is in a location with only limited views into the site from the east and west of Talbot Road.
+Planting beds are present with suppressed trees amongst them. - 3.4 A single mature Ash (it suffered damage last winter (2012) with a bough collapsing due to light snow accumulation) is located on the southern boundary overhanging the boundary whilst a mature Cherry is a feature in the South East entrance. - 3.5 The site is in a location with only limited views into the site from the east and west of Talbot Road.
 The adjoining sites' mature trees screen the site at all points of the compass.